hihipy/hihipy.github.io/README.md

 **Verification:** Load any page on the site.
 Body text and h2/h3 headings should render in Atkinson Hyperlegible (clean sans-serif).
 H1 page titles like `Σ ~/sala  # About Me` should render in MonoLisa upright (monospace).
 The cycling typing animations should also render in MonoLisa upright.
 Code blocks in project pages should render in MonoLisa with ligatures, unchanged from before.

 **Why this matters generally:** The original cursive script was visually distinctive but it traded readability for aesthetics across every page.
-The fix demonstrates that "identity-defining typography" and "accessible typography" are not always in conflict — they can coexist by scoping each to where it does its best work.
+The fix demonstrates that "identity-defining typography" and "accessible typography" are not always in conflict; they can coexist by scoping each to where it does its best work.
 The terminal-prompt look defines the brand in short strings (page titles, animations); long-form prose needs to be read by humans, including those for whom italic cursive is a real barrier.

 ### BUG-017: Inline KaTeX requires `\\(...\\)` (double-backslash) in markdown source